Individual problems in marriage counseling

 As their disagreement about how to handle their adult son became entrenched, their fights broadened to become about everything that was ever wrong with their marriage.
 They fell into Negative Sentiment Override and repainted their relationship history with a dark brush.
 The good in their relationship faded, and the problems came to the fore.

-While normally they would try to “ignore” perpetual problems, this one could not be ignored.
-Jared became even less respectful and more demanding, as the fights and tensions between them grew.
+While they usually try to “ignore” perpetual problems, this one cannot be ignored.
+Jared became even less respectful and more demanding as their fights and tensions grew.

 Perpetual conflicts

-Long-standing issues between couples, that don’t ever get resolved aren’t “the problem.”
+Long-standing issues between couples that never get resolved aren’t “the problem.”

 In fact, of all the things couples fight about, 69% fall into the category of “perpetual problems,” that don’t go away.
 This is true of happy and unhappy couples equally.